 Small Business Loans from Banks

 Banks only accept those with excellent credit rating, extensive business, and financial history, and with collateral.
 You’ll most likely qualify if you don’t need the money.
-It was in 2008 when banks tightened their requirements, and they haven’t changed them since that time.
-Most of their loan offers are for big businesses, which is why it is difficult to obtain a loan if you’re a small business owner.
+In 2008 banks tightened their requirements, and they haven’t changed them since that time.
+Most of their loan are for big businesses, which is why it is difficult to obtain a loan if you’re a small business owner.

 If you plan to go ahead and apply, here are the requirements that banks seek from small business loan applicants: